 - Phoma blight.
 This type of blight is carried in seeds and causes gray or black lesions on stems and may prevent seed formation.

 - Powdery mildew.
-A fungal infection, powdery mildew covers leaves and stems with powder, white spores and can reduce seed production.
+A fungal infection, powdery mildew covers leaves and stems with powdery, white spores and can reduce seed production.

 Caraway Disease Control